CumulusNetworks/docs/content/cumulus-netq-46/Whats-New/_index.md

 NetQ 4.6.0 is compatible with NetQ Agent versions 4.5.0 and above.
 You can install NetQ Agents on switches and servers running:

+- Cumulus Linux 4.3.0 and above (Broadcom switches)
-- Cumulus Linux 4.3.1 (Broadcom switches) and 4.4.0 and above (Spectrum switches)
+- Cumulus Linux 4.4.0 and above (Spectrum switches)
 - SONiC 202012
 - CentOS 7
 - RHEL 7.1